-Identifies common CMSs like WordPress, Shopify, Wix, Magento, Drupal, Joomla, and more.
+Checks and identifies common CMS platforms like WordPress, Shopify, Wix, Magento, Drupal, Joomla, and more.

 Detects React, Vue, Angular, Next.js, jQuery, Bootstrap, Tailwind, and popular UI kits.